Water Infrastructure Finance and Innovation (WIFIA)

 Renewals

-Borrowers are able to submit another LOI for additional funding.
+Borrowers can submit another LOI for additional funding.

 How are proposals selected?